auth0-sandbox/auth0-application-development/module03-instructions.md

     const tokenManager = new TokenManager(process.env.ISSUER, process.env.CLIENT_ID, privateKey)
     ```

-    This is all to decouple the private key from the TokenManager, it receives it but does not
+    NOTE: this is all to decouple the private key from the TokenManager, it receives it but does not
     have any concern about where to find it.

 1. In the *OpenidCLientTokenManager.js* file add an import statement for *jose* with the function we need to translate PEM keys: